staafl/kaizoku/README.md

 * Get the magnet link for the torrent and display it.
 * Open your torrent client and start the download.

+Alternatively, you can use an ID from the search below to download as well

+    $ kaizoku download -i 15496322

 #### Stream

     $ kaizoku stream "Game of Thrones s01e01"
     $ kaizoku st "Game of Thrones s01e01"

 This will automatically:

 * Search for "Game of Thrones s01e01" on thepiratebay.se.